vectordotdev/vector/docs/manual/setup/transformation.md

 * [VRL examples][docs.vrl_examples]
 * The [VRL specification][docs.vrl_spec], which describes things VRL's syntax and type system in great detail

-> If your observability use case isn't covered by VRL, please feel *very*
-> welcome to [open an issue][urls.issue] describing your use case.
-The Vector
-> will follow up with potential solutions and workarounds or, in some cases,
-> updates to VRL that directly address your needs.

 ## Runtime transforms